 Read more: Why You're So Tired After a Workout

 Boost Your Energy Levels

 Keep your energy levels up and your body working smoothly during workouts by eating a nutritious diet with frequent snacks and four small meals throughout the day.
-Active people need plenty of carbohydrates, protein and healthy fats -- unsaturated fat -- for energy to perform well and stay healthy.
-The Institute of Medicine advises healthy adults to eat between 45 to 65 percent of daily calories from carbs, 20 to 35 percent from fat and 10 to 35 percent from protein.
+Active people need plenty of carbohydrates, protein and healthy fats — unsaturated fat — for energy to perform well and stay healthy.
+The American Council on Exercise advises healthy adults to eat between 45 to 65 percent of daily calories from carbs, 20 to 35 percent from fat and 10 to 35 percent from protein.